remi-delmas-3000/cbmc/src/goto-instrument/contracts/doc/user/contracts-decreases.md

 Decreases clause is not side-effect free. (at: file main.c line 4 function main)
 ```

-### Semantics
+## Semantics

-A decreases clause extends the loop abstraction introduced in the [invariants clause](../../contracts/invariants/) manual.
+A decreases clause extends the loop abstraction introduced in the [loop invariant clause](@ref contracts-loop-invariants) documentation.
 In addition to the inductiveness check asserted at the end of a single arbitrary iteration,
 CBMC would also assert the strict decrement of the measure specified in the decreases clause.
 At a high level, in addition to the assumptions and assertions introduced by the invariant clause,